Sshh Liguz: Sshh

-The duo continued making music together in London with Zak on guitar and Liguz on vocals under the name Sshh.
+The duo continued making music together in London with Zak Starkey on guitar and Liguz on vocals under the name Sshh.
 They were asked to do a SiriusXM series discussing their musical influences.
 Instead of simply discussing individual songs, the duo decided to take a different approach to the series by inviting original members of the rhythm sections of the influential bands to play with them and record.
 The effort resulted in Issues, the duo's debut album of cover songs which benefits the Teen Cancer Program.

 The duo have not set a release date for the album, but have released the track list with the names of collaborating artists: